 Memory-Only Cache Regions

 The following cache regions may also only be stored in memory cache.
-These cache regions may be configured to use Guava cache or Timed Memory, but should not be configured to use H2 cache, Redis, or custom cache providers (unless the custom cache provider implements a memory-only cache):
+These cache regions may be configured to use Caffeine cache, Guava cache, or Timed Memory, Hazelcast cache (embedded cache), but should NOT be configured to use H2 cache, Redis, Hazelcast cache (client cache), or custom cache providers (unless the custom cache provider implements a memory-only cache):

 Velocity2, which includes raw code and macros, all of which are cleared and reconstituted on flush.
 Additionally, when any file that matches the pattern

 dot_velocity_macros.* is modified, this also flushes and refreshes the cache.

 You may cache this region to either memory-only cache or persistent cache (including disk cache, Redis, or custom cache providers).

 Selecting Cache Providers